-If you are wondering what that means, let me break it down… It means, there is a chance to make some extra coins chile.
+If you are wondering what all that means, let me break it down… It means, there is a chance to make some extra coins chile.

 The normal rates: For the first one to six sales, commission is paid at 4 percent of the product’s price.
 At seven to 30 sales, commission increases to 6 percent.
 Between 31 and 110 sales, you’ll earn 6.5 percent, between 111 and 320 sales you’ll get 7 percent and between 321 and 630 you’ll earn 7.5 percent.